SUSE/ansible-suseconnect/README.md

 ### Deregistering Products

-This example shows how to deregister products when they are no longer required on the system:
+This example shows how to deregister base products when they are no longer required on the system:

 ```yaml
 - name: Deregister products from SCC